Stage of cleaning:

 The benefits of using our specialist cleaning system over a company that clean rugs and carpets in the home are many.
 Firstly, and most importantly, the steps we take to remove hard and ingrained dirt and dust before cleaning is actually the most important step in the rug cleaning process and is completely overlooked by most.
 Of course when having your Persian or Oriental rug cleaned it is important for the rug to look fresher, however, the health of the rug has got to be the priority.
-It is this fine dust and dirt that wears away at the foundation of the carpet, damaging the fibres of ther foundation over time.
+It is this fine dust and dirt that wears away at the foundation of the carpet, damaging the fibers of their foundation over time.
 Without removing this the rug is not truly clean and the lasting benefits to its lifespan are not gained.
 Also, if the dust and dirt are not removed prior to washing, the rug can often look dirty again very quickly.
 This is called ‘wicking’ and is caused by the dirt and dust in the foundation moving up the clean top section of the pile making the cleaning results short lasting.

-We use the highest quality wool safe Oriental carpet shampoo and cleaning products and materials, specifically designed for high quality wool and natural dyes.
-Removing colour run from a careless wash is difficult and often impossible, so it is best to get it right the first time.
+We use the highest quality wool safe Oriental carpet shampoo and cleaning products and materials, specifically designed for high-quality wool and natural dyes.
+Removing color run from a careless wash is difficult and often impossible, so it is best to get it right the first time.
 At Little-Persia we live and breathe handmade rugs so you safe in the knowledge that we take every precaution possible to ensure that your rug or rugs are washed with all the respect and care they deserve.

 Before cleaning your rug we will assess it to ensure there is no structural damage or dry rot and examine any damage to the fringes or sides of the carpet so we can give you a quotation for any recommended repair work (we always recommend any small areas of damage be dealt with as soon as possible to prevent spreading).
-We then look to see what materials the rug is made from, whether wool or silk, and how colour-fast the dyes are, which in turn determines the cleaning process and strength and types of cleaning solution that we are able to use.
+We then look to see what materials the rug is made from, whether wool or silk and how color-fast the dyes are, which in turn determines the cleaning process and strength and types of cleaning solution that we are able to use.

 We also provide moth damage treatment and control – if you believe your rug is infested with months or if we find moths in your rug you should have it dealt with as quickly as possible to prevent spread.
 See our moth damage guide.
-We ask that if you know your rug has a moth problem or larvae infestation of any kind that you inform us before bringing the rug to the shop and have it packaged securely in plastic wrapping to prevent any cross contamination.
+We ask that if you know your rug has a moth problem or larvae infestation of any kind that you inform us before bringing the rug to the shop and have it packaged securely in plastic wrapping to prevent any cross-contamination.

 If you wish to treat your rug at home for moth issues we offer a specialized moth spray which kills the larvae and eggs in the rug (up to 25m2 coverage) and a moth trap which attracts the adult male moth in order to stop the mating and breeding cycle.

-handmade rug colour run testing
+handmade rug color run testing

 2. Dust Removal

-Even with regular vacuuming a rug is a trap for fine dirt and dust.
-Wool is a natural air filter removing bacteria, dampness and dust from the air which is great, but once clogged up the benefits are redundant.
+Even with regular vacuuming, a rug is a trap for fine dirt and dust.
+Wool is a natural air filter removing bacteria, dampness, and dust from the air which is great, but once clogged up the benefits are redundant.
 With years of use, layer upon layer of dust can settle into the rugs’ foundations, this dust and dirt is not only bad for humans and pets but as it settles deep into the foundations it can cause the rug to become hard and, over time, the foundations can become brittle.
 Tiny grains of dirt can be extremely abrasive, slowly cutting into and through the strands of cotton and wool that make up a rugs warp and weft.

 Little-Persia is unique in Scotland that we use a purpose-built rug beating machine developed to remove the maximum amount of dirt and dust from a rug before washing.
-Our Rug Beater beats and vibrates the rug at over 15,000 vibrations a minute, gently and effectively removing particles of deep lying dust.
-Up to a third of the weight of a well soiled rug can be trapped moisture and dust, highlighting the need for professional cleaning every 4-5 years.
+Our Rug Beater beats and vibrates the rug at over 15,000 vibrations a minute, gently and effectively removing particles of deep-lying dust.
+Up to a third of the weight of a well-soiled rug can be trapped moisture and dust, highlighting the need for a professional cleaning every 4-5 years.
 Not only does the Rug Beater remove the dust from the foundations but it prevents any dirt from spreading into the pile when wet.
 Unique to our custom made Rug Beating machine is the addition of a speed control, allowing us dust even older or antique rugs which are suffering from weak foundations safely and effectively.

-Rug beating and removing the dust is mostly over-looked by those who do not specialize in hand-knotted rug cleaning, and many of those who do, without the proper equipment, the process is extremely physical and labour intensive.
+Rug beating and removing the dust is mostly overlooked by those who do not specialize in hand-knotted rug cleaning, and many of those who do, without the proper equipment, the process is extremely physical and labor intensive.
 The longest we have ever spent dusting a rug has been 6 hours, doing this manually would have taken 4 or 5 times as long making it prohibitive to those without the correct equipment.
 Removing the dirt and grime at this stage means the rug can be properly washed and should remain clean for a longer period of time.
 It also lengthens the lifespan of the rug by keeping the foundations clean, healthy and clear of debris.

 Manual rug beating and dusting